-Learn everything you need to know about mortgages in Portugal for non-residents in 2024, including requirements, mortgage rates, and tips.
+Learn everything you need to know about mortgages in Portugal for foreigners in 2025, including requirements, mortgage rates, and tips.

 Moving to Portugal wasn't as hard as my family and I anticipated.
 Still, there are some things I wish we knew before taking this big step.